ksomf/workbook/alexeygrigorev_zoomcamp/capstone_project/Readme.md

 docker build -t view-model:dnnv1 -f view-model.dockerfile .
 ```

-The docker isntances can be deployed by `docker-compose up` and tested with `python test.py`
+The docker instances can be deployed by `docker-compose up` and tested with `python test.py`

 ## Kubernetes Setup

+After creating the docker images above we can deploy them using Kubernetes locally.
 First make sure that you have a kind cluster running by running `kind create cluster`.
 Run the following commands below in order to load the docker images, the deployment,  services, and finally port forwarding it to the previous port.

 ```bash
 kind load docker-image view-gateway:dnnv1